 Council of All Beings

-The Transformational Ecosychology Certificate Program under the leadership of Dr. Ann Filemyr, Director, hosted a ceremonial weekend, October 28-30, 2016 to honor and celebrate our kinship with all beings.
+The Ecotherapy Certificate Program under the leadership of Dr. Ann Filemyr, Director of the Ecotherapy certificate program and President of Southwestern College, hosted a ceremonial weekend, October 28-30, 2016 to honor and celebrate our kinship with all beings.
 We became the Council of All Beings.
 Below are a few of the participant’s responses in poetry and prose.
 The Council of All Beings, this life-enhancing and life-changing experience, will become an annual autumn course.

 A Butterfly’s Breath